ajimeneo/dataproc-bigdata/sections/01-BuildingUp.md

  ![hive Interpreter](/images/00_interpreter_hive.png)

- No it's time to add the maven dependencies where the Interpreter will look for the Class jdbc driver we have selected before.
+ Now it's time to add the maven dependencies where the Interpreter will look for the jdbc driver java Class we have selected before.
  There are two dependencies we need:

  		org.apache.hive:hive-jdbc:0.14.0